https://www.deakin.edu.au/__data/assets/image/0007/2674069/31774_950x475_renewable-energy-microgrid.jpg

 Without a full-scale facility to research the viability and reliability of microgrids, questions about transitioning to new power systems will remain.
 Deakin’s renewable energy microgrid is an investment in resolving this uncertainty.

-Early research is directed at projects including:
+Conducted in collaboration with industry partners, early research is directed at projects including:

 The renewable energy microgrid forms part of the Geelong Future Economy Precinct at Geelong Waurn Ponds Campus and is capable of supplying 54% of the campus' power usage.

 According to the 2019 carbon emissions profile, 79% of Deakin’s emissions came from using electricity.
-The microgrid is capable of supplying 54% of the current power consumption on the Geelong Waurn Ponds Campus, reducing 12,000 tonnes of greenhouse gas generated on site each year.
+The microgrid is capable of supplying 54% of the current power consumption on the Geelong Waurn Ponds Campus, reducing 12,000 tonnes of greenhouse gas generated on-site each year.
 Importantly, the microgrid’s presence on campus focuses the University’s attention on energy efficiency and how to implement further measures across its campuses.

-There’s also research, teaching and learning opportunities for students.
+There are also research, teaching and learning opportunities for students.
 Deakin’s research seeks to understand a microgrid from both ‘behind the meter’ (within the campus network in our case) and within a defined community with differing demands from manufacturing facilities, corporate offices and accommodation.
 The research will address technical and commercial questions, and importantly, social challenges – such as equity and participation in the new opportunities presented by the technology – will also be considered.

-Outcomes of the research will also enable Deakin to understand and better manage our own energy use.
+The outcomes of the research will also enable Deakin to understand and better manage our own energy use.
 This knowledge is already being shared with our communities and stakeholders.

-The Microgrid Visualisation Centre is the perfect venue to train the energy professionals of the future and will offer students enhanced work integrated learning and internship opportunities with industry partners.
+The Microgrid Visualisation Centre is the perfect venue to train the energy professionals of the future and will offer students enhanced work-integrated learning and internship opportunities with industry partners.
 By showcasing the project for industry and community innovation, the research and knowledge developed will provide industry guidance.
 Working with researchers and industry in developing the system further in the future, Deakin seeks to discover other technological possibilities for the microgrid, such as hydrogen storage and electric vehicle integration.

-The fully operational facility offers new research and development opportunities for industry, with the potential for on-site testing of new PV panels, batteries and optimisation models.
+Deakin University's microgrid offers new research and development opportunities for industry, with the potential for on-site testing of new PV panels, batteries and optimisation models.
 It also offers commercial opportunities to Deakin itself through participation in electricity markets such as the provision of ancillary services.

 This article was published by Deakin University.
 Read the original article here.